Karanjot-singh/CacheSimulator/README.md

 by Karanjot Singh

 Run:
-For Direct Mapped : DirectMapped.cpp
+For Direct Mapped : DirectMappedCache.cpp
-For Fully Associative : FullyAssociative.cpp
+For Fully Associative : FullyAssociativeCache.cpp
-For Set Associative cache : SetAssociated.cpp
+For Set Associative cache : SetAssociatedCache.cpp

 *****************************************************************